EvgeniiTitov/defect_detection/README.txt

 KNOWN ISSUES:
+- Server crashes after 1 request, doesn't exit to the state when its ready to process another request

 - BBs modification.
 Overlapping check.
 - Class names and accuracy once written look bad
 - 2 pillars can potentially get generated